mdgspace/scrollytell/README.md

 If you encounter any problems feel free to open an issue.
 If you feel the library is missing a feature, please raise a issue(label:enhancement) on Github and we will look into it.
 Pull requests are most welcome.

+## 🤝 Guidelines for Contributors

+If you want to contribute to improve this library, please read our [guidelines](https://github.com/mdg-iitr/scrollytell/blob/master/CONTRIBUTING.md).
+Feel free to open an [issue](https://github.com/mdg-iitr/scrollytell/issues).

 ## ⭐️ License